Airlines PNG Flight 1600: Investigation

 An investigation was carried out by the Accident Investigation Commission of Papua New Guinea (AIC) with assistance from the Australian Transport Safety Bureau.
 The final report was issued on 15 June 2014.
 The AIC found that the pilot in command pulled the power levers beyond the flight idle gate and into the ground beta range, while attempting to slow the aircraft down during descent in bad weather.
 Ground beta (the propeller's reverse pitch range) should only be used for decelerating or reversing on the ground, as in flight it can cause uncontrollable propeller overspeed and damage to the engines.

 The mechanism that alerts pilots that they are selecting beta range had been the subject of previous investigations and it was found that a manufacturer-approved service centre had a history of releasing defective parts back to operators.

-Following a number of previous incidents of inadvertent selection of Ground Beta range on Dash 8 aircraft, that resulted in serious damage to engines, the U.S. Federal Aviation Administration mandated that an additional safeguard was required to be fitted to aircraft operated by U.S. airlines.
+Following a number of previous incidents of inadvertent selection of Ground Beta range on Dash 8 aircraft that resulted in serious damage to engines, the U.S. Federal Aviation Administration mandated that an additional safeguard was required to be fitted to aircraft operated by American airlines.
 This system, called a Beta Lockout, was developed by the manufacturer and completely prevents inadvertent selection of Ground Beta range while airborne at high speeds, but operators outside the U.S. were not notified or required to fit the modification.
 The report also found that the crew had to deal with an overspeed of both propellers that caused large amounts of drag making the aircraft extremely difficult to control and that there was significant noise caused by the propeller tips exceeding the speed of sound and also smoke in the cockpit and cabin due to the damage to the engines and bleed air system.

-The report criticised the pilots for their failure to control the aircraft's rate of descent and speed both before and after the overspeed and noted that one engine was still capable of providing some accessory services during the forced landing even though it could not provide propulsion.
-The pilots shut this engine down and therefore lost the ability to use hydraulic and electrical systems that might have improved the survivability of the forced landing.
+The report criticised the pilots for their failures during the 4 minutes and 18 seconds following the double propeller overspeed, during which:

+… the crew … did not follow any sequence of standard emergency response procedures, such as actioning Phase 1 items or QRH procedures.
+This decreased the likelihood of them dealing effectively with a very difficult and challenging emergency situation.
+As a result, the crew did not feather the windmilling left propeller until … 3 minutes and 6 seconds after the overspeeds began.
+The windmilling propeller had the effect of increasing the aircraft's rate of descent, as well as adding to aircraft controllability problem. … If we assume the aircraft had been slowed – as required by the propeller overspeed emergency procedure … this would have allowed it to remain airborne for over nine minutes and to glide 18.9 nautical miles or 35 km.